pingzing/pingzing.github.io/plugins/photos/README.md

 Maintain an organized library of high resolution photos somewhere on disk, using folders to group related images.
 The default path `~/Pictures` is convenient for Mac OS X users.

 * To create a gallery of photos, add the metadata field `gallery: {photo}folder` to an article.
-To simplify the transition from the plug-in Gallery, the syntax `gallery: {filename}folder` is also accepted.
+To simplify the transition from the plug-in Gallery, the syntax `gallery: {static}/folder` is also accepted.
 * You can now have multiple galleries.
 The galleries need to be seperated by a comma in the metadata field.
 The syntax is gallery: `{photo}folder, {photo}folder2`.
 You can also add titles to your galleries.
 The syntax is: `{photo}folder, {photo}folder2{This is a title}`.
 Using the following example the first gallery would have the title of the folder location and the second would have the title `This is a tile.`
-* To use an image in the body of the text, just use the syntax `{photo}folder/image.jpg` instead of the usual `{filename}/images/image.jpg`.
+* To use an image in the body of the text, just use the syntax `{photo}folder/image.jpg` instead of the usual `{static}//images/image.jpg`.
 * To use an image in the body of the text, which can be used with [Lightbox](http://lokeshdhakar.com/projects/lightbox2/) just use the syntax `{lightbox}folder/image.jpg`.
 For use with other implementations, the gallery and caption attribute names can be set with `PHOTO_LIGHTBOX_GALLERY_ATTR` and `PHOTO_LIGHTBOX_CAPTION_ATTR`.
 * To associate an image with an article, add the metadata field `image: {photo}folder/image.jpg` to an article.
 Use associated images to improve navigation.
-For compatibility, the syntax `image: {filename}/images/image.jpg` is also accepted.
+For compatibility, the syntax `image: {static}//images/image.jpg` is also accepted.

 ### Exif, Captions, and Blacklists
 Folders of photos may optionally have three text files, where each line describes one photo.
 You can use the `#` to comment out a line.
 Generating these optional files is left as an exercise for the reader (but consider using Phil Harvey's [exiftool](http://www.sno.phy.queensu.ca/~phil/exiftool/)).
 See below for one method of extracting exif data.